Table of Contents

 Introduction

 AI-powered search engines are significantly transforming the digital landscape by providing more personalized, relevant, and contextually aware search results.
-From Google’s Search Generative Experience (SGE) to AI-driven chatbots like ChatGPT, Gemini, and Perplexity AI, search is no longer just about keywords and rankings—it’s about context, conversation, and user intent.
+From Google’s Search Generative Experience (SGE) to AI-driven chatbots like ChatGPT, Gemini, Deepseek and Perplexity AI, search is no longer just about keywords and rankings—it’s about context, conversation, and user intent.

-According to Gartner, 30% of online searches are expected to be AI-driven by 2025, shifting away from traditional search engines.
-Moreover, AI tools like Perplexity AI claim to reduce search time by up to 40% by delivering direct, personalized responses instead of multiple links.
+- Moreover, AI tools like Perplexity AI claim to reduce search time by up to 40% by delivering direct, personalized responses instead of multiple links.

 AI search is increasingly being used to enhance search algorithms, making them more intuitive and better at understanding user intent.
 This blog delves into the transformation of the digital landscape by AI-driven search